 Hegel’s Anthropological Conception of Logic

 In my book, I draw two main lessons for philosophy today from Hegel’s anthropological conception of logic.
 First, it furnishes an innovative proof of freedom.
-Since to be human is to demand and respond to reasons, rationality is the determining factor of our experience: instead of merely reacting to sensory data caused by the external world or mental states caused by biological or psychological processes, we can always deliberate about whether we should view things that way or act on them.
+Since to be human is to demand and respond to reasons, rationality is the determining factor of our experience: instead of merely reacting to sensory data caused by the external world or mental states caused by biological or psychological processes, we can always deliberate about whether we should view things or act in this or that way.
 Second, while the deliberative activity of rationality is irreducible to natural causes, nevertheless rationality, as an instinctive or biological form of life, can be naturalistically explained.
 Hegel thus strikes a balance between naturalism and the irreducible normativity of the logical space of reasons, allowing for the scientific explanation of its natural preconditions while maintaining its sui generis character.
 In other words, Hegel’s anthropological conception of logic is neither a materialism or a pragmatism, but manages to advocate a position that can do justice to the intuitions of both.